 Rehabilitation developments must achieve a minimum of 15% energy savings for the rehabilitated building(s) over the existing building condition or, if a rehabilitation development previously completed an energy efficiency retrofit, and the 15% standard cannot be achieved, install all energy conservation measures that have a Savings to Investment Ratio ("SIR") of 2.0 or greater.
 Base level energy standards for rehabilitation developments include the installation of Energy Star qualified HVAC systems and components when HVAC systems and components are replaced.
-All newly installed appliances must be Energy Star qualified, including vented kitchen and bathroom exhaust fans (under the 2019 Guide) and vented bathroom exhaust fans (under the 2020 Guide).
+All newly installed appliances must be Energy Star qualified, including vented bathroom exhaust fans.
 When lighting replacement is included in the scope of work, the use of Energy Star qualified LED lighting fixtures or LED lamps is required.
+However, the 2022 Guide clarifies that for any lighting products not available as Energy Star certified, such as commercial lighting, fixtures and lamps approved by the Design Lights Consortium may be selected and installed instead.
 Energy Star qualified windows must be used when windows are replaced, except for high-rise buildings.
 Draft-stopping and air-sealing along with duct-sealing and insulation scopes of work must be included in the development specifications.